model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 Notice that after the `split_off` operation, both `a` and `b` share the same backing buffer (`ref_count` is `2`) but point to disjoint slices.

 Finally, it is possible for the representation to return from `KIND_ARC` back to `KIND_VEC` using `reserve(&mut self, additional:usize)`, which ensures that there is capacity for at least `additional` more bytes to be inserted.
-If `self` does not have sufficient space then a fresh backing buffer is allocated and the contents of the original are copied over.
+If `self` does not have sufficient space, then a fresh backing buffer is allocated and the contents of the original are copied over.
 Continuing from our example above:

 ```rust